Jeifai/JeifaiBack/README.md

 There are currently 4 programs available:

 * *scrape*: extract data from the web
-* *match*: create a relations between job offers and keywords
+* *match*: create relations between job offers and keywords
 * *notify*: whenever a match happens, notify all the interested users
 * *check*: identitfy whenever a scrape returns bad results